2022/2023 SWIM LESSONS UPDATE

 We also offer private swim lessons for ages 3 - 6+.
 Interested in private swimming lessons?
-Fill out this form to get started!
+Register here.

 Each child has different swim experiences, backgrounds, and learning rates that may influence the rate each child acquires skills.
-We may ask to move you to a different level and as you work through the levels you may find that some levels need to be repeated a few times for that extra practice.
+Starfish Aquatics allows for instructors to modify lessons and teach skills from multiple levels.
+However, if there may be a safety risk due to depth or skills changes, we may ask to move you to a different level.
+As your child works through the levels you may also find that some levels need to be repeated a few times for that extra practice.

 A parent or trusted adult, along with the instructor, will help your child establish comfort in the water by teaching water adjustment and safety through fun games and songs.
 At least one adult must accompany your child in the water.
 Children must wear a swim diaper or tight-fitting swim pants under their bathing suit.
 Please note, this class is not intended to teach your child how to swim or survive in the water independently.